leslie255/mlp/README.md

-# MLP - Multi-Layered Perceptron
+# MLP - Multi-Layer Perceptron

-A neural network library.
+A neural network library for working with classic feed-forward neural networks (a.k.a.
+Multi-layer perceptron).

 ## Getting started